 The constant feeling of being hungry and planning the minutes of my day around my next meal and still going to bed hungry were not sustainable for me.
 Also, I constantly felt tired and never had the energy to get through the day let alone do exercise.
 All this has changed with keto.

 So firstly, if you are new to keto you will hear and read that keto is a way of eating and not a diet.
-The reason being is that it is sustainable for life.
+The reason is that it is sustainable for life.
 You can eat gorgeous full-fat food, fuel your body, feel amazing and lose weight.
 Break away from the myth that fat makes you fat!